lucj/acorn-services/atlas/README.md

 ![Cluster created](./images/cluster-created.png)

-Running the service diredctly was just a test to ensure a cluster is actually created from this service.
+Running the service directly was just a test to ensure a cluster is actually created from this service.

 Then we can delete the application: